Reasonable doubt

-Beyond (a) reasonable doubt is a legal standard of proof required to validate a criminal conviction in most adversarial legal systems.
-It is a higher standard of proof than the standard of balance of probabilities (US English: preponderance of the evidence) commonly used in civil cases, reflecting the principle that in criminal cases the stakes are significantly higher: a person found guilty can be deprived of liberty or, in extreme cases, life itself, in addition to the collateral consequences and social stigma attached to conviction.
+Beyond (a) reasonable doubt is a legal standard of proof required to reach a criminal conviction in some adversarial legal systems.
+It is a higher standard of proof than the standard of balance of probabilities (US English: preponderance of the evidence) commonly used in civil cases.
 The prosecution bears the burden of presenting compelling evidence that establishes guilt beyond a reasonable doubt; if the trier of fact is not convinced to that standard, the accused is entitled to an acquittal.
-Originating in part from the principle sometimes called Blackstone's ratio—"It is better that ten guilty persons escape than that one innocent suffer"—the standard is now widely accepted in criminal justice systems throughout common law jurisdictions.